Reimbursements and Funding

 Under Colorado’s EPR law, service providers including local governments, Tribes, for profit and nonprofit recycling collectors, material recovery facilities and transfer stations can be reimbursed for 100% of the net costs of the eligible recycling services they provide to Colorado residents.
-The program helps expand recycling access, upgrade Colorado’s recycling infrastructure and educate the public on how to recycle.
+The program also provides funding for compost facilities to improve recovery of compostable products or to reduce contamination.

 Important Deadlines